Any Plate from Any State: LPR Plate Detection

 Part 2: Plate Detection

 It’s easy for us to identify a license plate – it’s obviously the rectangular thing on the bumper of a vehicle that contains numbers and letters.
 But to a camera, there might be numerous other rectangular things in the camera’s field of view that contain numbers and letters.
 Bumper stickers and street signs, for example.
 How does a camera distinguish a license plate from the surrounding environment?
 To do this, an LPR camera relies on certain tools.
-Let’s take a look at a few of the tools featured in TagMaster North America’s CS camera line.
+Let’s take a look at a few of the tools featured in TagMaster North America’s LPR camera line.

 Plate Localization/Vehicle Motion Detection (VMD)